xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/README.md

 It allows to calculate the 3D tractions exerted by a cell inside a micro-well micropatterned in a soft gel.
 It makes use of the following experimental data:

   * A 3D microscopy stack image of fluorescent markers embedded on the surface of the gel in a deformed configuration (when the cell is present).
-  * Another image after the cell has been removed, killed or relaxed (reference image).
+  * Another 3D microscopy stack image after the cell has been removed, killed or relaxed (reference image).

 This repository is organized in the following directories: